822: Overdrawn at the Memory Bank

 Lawyer Marcia Clark was the head prosecutor during the 1995 O.J.
 Simpson murder trial.
 During the case, she sported a short, dark perm.

-Doctor Who is a British science fiction series that has existed in various incarnations since 1963.
-The title character, simply called “The Doctor,” is currently (2015) being portrayed by its twelfth actor.
+Doctor Who is a British science fiction series that has existed in various incarnations since 1963, with numerous different actors having played the title character, simply called “The Doctor.”
 The last of a race called the Time Lords, he travels through time and space in a ship called the TARDIS, picking up and losing companions and saving the universe innumerable times.
 The series was on hiatus from 1989 to 2005 (barring a 1996 television movie), the span of most of Mystery Science Theater 3000’s life; however, it still attracted American fans thanks to PBS, which continued to air the old episodes.
 Some versions of the iconic opening sequence superimposed the current star’s head onto the time vortex tunnel.

 Isn’t it weird how life imitates art, and I’m like, sleeping right now, too?